FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 meaning that the model's parameters are not mere point estimates but whole distributions telling you how certain you are about their values.

 A classical statistical method that most data scientists learn about early on is *linear regression*.
-It can also be interpreted in a Bayesian way giving you the possibility to define prior knowledge about the parameters, e.g. that they have to be close to zero or that they are non-negative.
+This can also be interpreted in a Bayesian way giving you the possibility to define prior knowledge about the parameters, e.g. that they have to be close to zero or that they are non-negative.
 Then again, many of the priors you might come up with could also be seen as mere regularizers in a non-Bayesian way, and treated like that, often efficient techniques exist to solve such formulations.